Village Info FAQs

 - How do I file for a parking permit for an event?
 Muttontown Police Department provides parking permits which will instruct the homeowner of parking restrictions and/or instructions for their guests for an event.
 Parking Permits are available in the Village Clerk’s Office or you can call Village Hall for assistance.
 Once the permit is completed by the homeowner and reviewed by the Police Department it will be placed in the homeowner’s mailbox.

 - Should I notify the Village if I am going out of town?
 The Village of Muttontown provides a Vacant Premises Report for residents who are heading out of town.
-The report is available in the Village Clerk’s Office or you can call Village Hall for assistance.
+The report is available here or in the Village Clerk’s Office or you can call Village Hall for assistance.
 Once the report is completed by the homeowner, the Muttontown Police Department will retain a copy and check the residence on a daily basis as requested.

 - Can I get a handicapped parking permit at Village Hall if I am a resident of Muttontown?
 Handicapped parking permits can be issued in the Village Clerk’s Office for residents of Muttontown.
 Applications are available at the DMV or online at https://dmv.ny.gov/forms/mv6641.pdf .
 All applications must be fully completed and properly executed.
 All questions must be answered and Medical Certification MUST be completed by a New York State Practicing Licensed Medical Doctor.
 All applications must be signed, not stamped.